Good Boy (2025 Leonberg film): Production

 In 2012, Ben Leonberg conceived the idea for a supernatural horror film framed from a dog's perspective after re-watching the 1982 film Poltergeist, in which the central family's dog is the first to sense the presence of ghosts, and realizing that it was a trope among other horror films centered around a haunted house.
-(Note: Attributed to multiple references:) Leonberg also cited the 1980 film The Shining as an influence for Good Boy, noting that both films question whether the characters' seemingly supernatural experiences are genuine or products of their psychological state, and feature endings open to interpretation.
+Leonberg also cited the 1980 film The Shining as an influence for Good Boy, noting that both films question whether the characters' seemingly supernatural experiences are genuine or products of their psychological state, and feature endings open to interpretation.
 Leonberg and his co-writer Alex Cannon began writing the film in 2017.
 Leonberg envisioned the film as a tribute to dogs and their relationship with humans.
 As the story could not utilize dialogue to progress, Cannon and Leonberg wrote the story to emphasize action, perspective, and point of view.